w3c/WebPlatformWG/SpecEditing.md

 -   Making sure their specification(s) reflect consensus of **all** commenters, not just WG members (see [Web Platform Consensus WorkMode](WorkMode.md#consensus-and-call-for-consensus) and [Web Platform Editor WorkMode](WorkMode.md#editors) for more information)
 -   Making sure someone in the WG (not necessarily the Editor) responds to all comments submitted to their specification(s)
--   Tracking comments when a specification is in Last Call review (see *Last Call Comment Tracking* below)
+-   Tracking comments when a specification is considered functionally complete and a request for [wide review](http://www.w3.org/2015/Process-20150901/#wide-review) has been made (typically this done before a Candidate Recommendation is published).
 -   Making a specification *[Pubrules](https://www.w3.org/2005/07/pubrules) compliant* before it can be published as a [Technical Report](https://www.w3.org/TR/) (see below for details)
 -   Assuring their specification(s) [PubStatus](https://www.w3.org/WebPlatform/WG/PubStatus) data is accurate and current
 -   Helping the Chairs and Team Contact find testing resources for the spec